Wrongful termination attorney for employees in Ohio

-At the outset, it is important to understand that Ohio is what’s called an “at-will” employment state.
-At-will employment means that unless an employee has a contract of employment, an employer can fire the employee at any time and for any reason, as long as that reason is not otherwise prohibited by law.
-This means even an “unfair” termination will not necessarily be an illegal one.
-There are, however, plenty of protections for employees.
+First of all, it’s important to understand that Ohio is what’s called an “at-will” employment state.
+At-will employment means that unless an employee has an employment contract, an employer can fire the employee at any time and for any reason, as long as that reason is not prohibited by some other law.
+To put it another way, firing someone “unfairly,” isn’t the same as firing them “illegally.”
+But there are plenty of protections for Ohio employees.
 And the phrase “wrongful termination” might be used to describe any one of them.

 First, employers may not fire employees for a discriminatory reason.
-Employment law protects employees from termination based on age, disability, gender, race, religion, color, national origin, pregnancy, military status, or genetic information.
-Various Ohio and federal statutes protect employees from being fired for these reasons, including the Age Discrimination in Employment Act, the Americans with Disabilities Act, Title VII of the Civil Rights Act of 1964, and the Pregnancy Discrimination Act, to name a few.
-Because Ohio law applies to smaller employers than some of the comparable federal statutes, in some instances, Ohio law might protect an employee where federal law does not.
+Various Ohio and federal employment laws protect employees from termination based on age, disability, gender, race, religion, color, national origin, pregnancy, military status, or genetic information.
+Because Ohio employment discrimination law applies to smaller employers than federal law in some instances, Ohio law might protect an employee where federal law does not.

 Second, employers may not fire employees in retaliation for blowing the whistle on discrimination or other illegal conduct.
-Both Ohio and federal employment discrimination protect employees who engage in what is called “protected activity.”
+Quite a few Ohio and federal laws protect employees who engage in what is called “protected activity.”
 Some examples of protected activity include: